Chief Data Officer, Enterprise Data and Analytics

 A data custodian ensures a coordinated and documented approach to the quality assurance processes of information asset management, including:

 - data quality – accuracy, integrity, cleanliness, correctness, completeness, consistency and timeliness

-- data security – in conjunction with relevant system owners and ITS – control of access to data sets to known individuals, and monitoring of the data's subsequent exposure and usage as it flows through the University systems and records (F/1.2 Information security, F/1.1 Provision, acquisition and use of information and communications technology resources)
+- data security – in conjunction with relevant system owners and Digital Business Solutions – control of access to data sets to known individuals, and monitoring of the data's subsequent exposure and usage as it flows through the University systems and records (F/1.2 Information security, F/1.1 Provision, acquisition and use of information and communications technology resources)